Smoke and Carbon Monoxide Alarms Buying Guide

 - Five-year lifespan (or longer)

 As you can see, you have a lot of choices when picking the right smoke or carbon monoxide detector for your home.
-The most important thing to remember when maintaining detectors in your home is to check them regularly to make sure they are working properly and to change them out when they malfunction.
-This can help protect you and your family from a fire, harmful carbon monoxide, or other hazard in your home.
+The most important thing to remember when maintaining detectors in your home is to check them regularly to make sure they are working properly, and to change them out when they malfunction.
+This can help protect you and your family from a fire or harmful carbon monoxide in your home.